 Located in the Salta Province of northwestern Argentina, an unpaved road leading from Humahuaca towards Iruya is the start of the discovery of awesome mountain settings, isolated villages and spectacular off-road trails.

 Most of the trail is unpaved.
 The dirt road that reaches the village, with a speed limit of 20 km/h, is about 50Km long (31 miles).
-It fords several rivers and goes over a 4000 meter pass.
+It fords several rivers and tops out at Abra del Cóndor, a high mountain pass at an elevation of 3.942m (12,933ft) above the sea level.
 Iruya is reachable daily by local bus from Humahuaca (unless rain makes the road impassable).
 Iruya is the capital of the Iruya Department.
 The some 50-km-long road is partly paved/unpaved.
 Few people use it and the area is home to vicuñas.
 Just before reaching Iruya you will reach a beautiful gorge, rough and barren yet colorful in tinges of red and brown.

 A sign at the entrance to town warns visitors against:

 •giving out charitable donations to the residents

 •inappropriate dress.
 No bikinis.